Above Ground Pool Opening & Start-Up Tips

 If this is a brand new pool with fresh water fill, you can skip this step for now.
 On the other hand, if this is an existing above ground pool you're re-opening, we can assume that you probably already know how to clean a pool.
 But did you know that the best order for cleaning is to skim the pool, then vacuum, then brush?
 It’s a much more efficient use of your time to clean the pool in this order.
 For large amounts of debris on the floor, use a leaf rake or a leaf bagger.

 While opening the pool, you may notice some staining on the vinyl liner.
-This is quite common after a long winter of stagnation – don’t worry about it for now.
-Many of these stains will disappear on their own once the water is balanced, chlorinated, and exposed to sunny spring daylight.
+This is quite common after a long winter of stagnation — don’t worry about it for now.
+Many of these stains will disappear on their own once the water is balanced and chlorinated.

 It is important to remove debris from the pool before balancing the chemistry and shocking the pool, as heavy leaf debris and algae can negatively affect both.